Interview with Kim MacInnis, Author of Grapes for Christmas

 Mom also arranged lobster dinners for the residents (all donated at Mom’s request) and Christmas parties with musicians for the residents every year.

 The biggest thing I learned is not to place importance on things, but place importance on time; time spent with family and friends.
 We really place too much importance on the things we can get, a new house, car, the latest technology, and no one is ever satisfied.
 We always want more things.
-But time is far more valuable than any material objects you can buy.
-Nothing could never replace or substitute my time with my mother.
+But time is far more valuable than any material object you can buy.
+Nothing could ever replace or substitute my time with my mother.

 This book would be great for anyone, but especially those who are caregivers for those with terminal illnesses or people afflicted with serious illnesses.
 It is so easy to get distressed and focus on the illness instead of the life of the afflicted person.
 I think that experiencing how my Mom saw the world, and her limitless kindness that is so hard to find in today’s angry culture will resonate with readers.
 She focused on what is right within a person instead of what is wrong, where many of us tend to focus on the latter.
 I think it is so important to cultivate an atmosphere where death is not in the air and to enjoy each day with the person you’re caring for and not think about the inevitable.